plainionist/plainionist.github.io/_drafts/2018-03-12-Implementing-Clean-Architecture-AspNet.md

 ## From control flow ...

-In the [previous post](/Implementing-Clean-Architecture-Controller-Presenter/) i have shown u this picture
+In the [previous post](/Implementing-Clean-Architecture-Controller-Presenter/) I have shown you this picture:

 <img src="{{ site.url }}/assets/clean-architecture/User.Interactor.Flow.png" class="dynimg" title="Control flow from user through controller, interactor and presenter." alt="The user interacts with the view.
 The view passes a request (defined in the interface adapter layer) to the controller which converts it into a request model defined in the use case layer.
 The interactor takes the request model though a input port and produces a response model which gets passed through an output port to the presenter.
 The presenter converts the response model into a response object defined in the interface adapters layer to the view.
 The view renders the response for the user"/>